rhettg/BlueOx/README.md

 Ziggy - A python application logging framework
 =========================

+Ziggy is a python based logging and data collection framework.
+The problem it attempts to solve is one where you have multiple python processes across multiple hosts processing some sort of requests.
+You generally want to collect:

+  * Performance data (counters, timers, etc)
+  * User activity
+  * Errors (and debugging data)

+Use ziggy to record that data, aggregate it to a central logging server where it can be written to disk.

+In addition, it's often useful to be able to plug reporting scripts into the logging server so as to generate live stats and reports or do ad hoc analysis.

+Ziggy's collection functionality is fairly advanced allowing heirarchies of collectors and queuing in the event of failure.
+For example, it's recommend to run an instance of `ziggyd` on each host, and then configure each of those collectors to forward log events to a central collector on a dedicated log machine.

 Installation
 ----------------

-Ziggy requires ZeroMQ and Python 2.7
+Ziggy requires Python 2.7, ZeroMQ and BSON.

-The python library requirements are given `requirements.txt` and is designed to be used with virtualenv.
+The full python library requirements are given `requirements.txt` and is designed to be used with virtualenv.

+Tornado is not required for operation of ziggy, but development and running tests will likely require it.

 I expect debian packaging will be developed soon.